dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 ## Running Tests

-There are a number of options for running the core Roslyn unit tests
+There are a number of options for running the core Roslyn unit tests:

 ### Command Line